|Hey Education Law Center |

 There are some involved in the Abbott Cause for whom the effectiveness of Abbott has always been secondary because they because they believe that equal

 The goal of Equal Opportunity was how Education Law Center lawyer Marilyn Morheuser parried the argument that high spending would be effective.
 "The state can't guarantee results.
 It can guarantee opportunity."
 Chief Justice Robert Wilentz also deflected the argument that money would not work by saying that the NJ Constitution still required high spending in urban poor districts, anyway whether the kids would benefit or not, "Our constitutional mandate does not allow us to consign poorer children permanently to an inferior education on the theory that they [sic] cannot afford a better one or that they would not benefit from it."

-Gordon MacInness, now head of the New Jersey Policy Perpective and formerly the DOE administrator in charge of Abbott, said in 2009 at Teachers College that Abbott was worthy because it narrowed the gap in "life chances," ie, opportunity, but admitted in terms of long term academic results Abbott was a "huge failure."
+Gordon MacInness, now head of the New Jersey Policy Perpective and formerly the DOE administrator in charge of Abbott implementation, said in 2009 at Teachers College that the Abbott regime was worthy because it narrowed the gap in "life chances," ie, opportunity, but admitted in terms of long term academic results Abbott was a "huge failure."